Adventure vacations in the Pamirs

 Located in South Kyrgyzstan, Osh is often referred to as ‘the southern capital’.
 It is the country’s second largest city.
 Once you arrive in Osh, you will meet kind and hospitable people and see green busy streets with a lot of cozy cafes.
 You will visit the exotic local bazaar, and Suleiman Mountain - the main Osh’s place of attraction and the only Kyrgyzstan’s World Heritage Site.
 The mountain rises in the middle of the city, which enhances its impressiveness and indicates that the Pamirs are not far already.

-It will take 5-6 hours to get to Yurt Camp in a comfortable motor vehicle along Pamir Highway.
+It will take 5-6 hours to get to Yurt Camp in a comfortable motor vehicle along Pamir Highway (M41 highway).
 Almost immediately beyond the city the terrain becomes hilly, as if informing us of what we are to expect further on the way.
 And the further we went, the more grandiose and magnificent everything around us was becoming.
 After you have moved over Taldyk Mountain Pass (3,600 m), you will see the stunning scene of Alay Valley with the majestic snow-capped Zaalay Range of the Pamirs towering over it.
-The Alay Valley is characterised by extensive green fields, marmots occasionally running across the road, grazing horses, a bottomless sky and blue mountain chains on the horizon.
-Its peaks, with Lenin Peak the highest of them, will probably be in sunset glow already, looking fantastic.
-Lenin Peak will be the last to ‘go out’ while you are moving on across the valley.
+The Alay Valley is characterized by extensive green fields, marmots occasionally running across the road, grazing horses, a bottomless sky and blue mountain chains on the horizon.

-When you arrive at the camp (3,600 m) you will have a dinner in yurt (a yurt is a portable, felt-covered, wood lattice-framed dwelling structure traditionally used by nomads in Central Asia).
-Accommodation of 2 pax in 4-pax-capacity tents in Yurt Camp.
-Tents feature wooden boards with mattresses and bedclothes.
+Return to the Base Camp and a dinner in yurt (a yurt is a portable, felt-covered, wood lattice-framed dwelling structure traditionally used by nomads in Central Asia).

 As the camp is situated at a considerable altitude of 3,600 m, some of you may have symptoms of ‘mountain sickness’ (headache, slight dizziness).
 It is a natural adaptation to altitude (acclimatization), and the best way to help your organism overcome this short uncomfortable condition is, strange though it may seem, to move as much as you can.

-If you do not want to stay in the camp to sunbathe or do something else after breakfast, you can go on an excursion to the nearest lakes.
+So we go on an excursion to the nearest lakes across Achik-Tash River Valley.
 Lakes are here and there in the valley, each is uniquely beautiful and so promising terrific photos.
 You can even swim in them: the water is cold but bearable.
-Enjoying the excursion, do not miss your lunch though.

-And after the lunch and a short rest we shall go to the local people’s yurts to acquaint ourselves with the life and traditions of mountain nomads, who will no doubt treat you in their traditional beverage koumiss.
+During the walking we visit the local people’s yurts to acquaint with the life and traditions of mountain nomads, who will no doubt treat you in their traditional beverage koumiss.

 Koumiss (kumiss, kumis) has peculiar taste.
 Sourish and sweetish, slightly intoxicating and instantly invigorating, smacking at once of kvass, kefir and even wine, authentic koumiss has a rather specific flavour, which may cause dislike in those who drink it for the first time.